Looking for Lenin in contemporary Ukraine

-Going on show at Espace Images, Vevey on 24 January, Looking for Lenin by photographer Niels Ackermann and writer Sébastien Gobert tracks down toppled statues of the leader across present-day Ukraine
+Going on show at Espace Images, Vevey on 24 January, Looking for Lenin by photographer Niels Ackermann and journalist Sébastien Gobert tracks down toppled statues of the leader across present-day Ukraine

 On 08 December 2013, the Bessarabska Lenin statue on Taras Shevchenko Boulevard in Ukraine was demolished in the midst of the Euromaidan revolution.
 What followed was a wave of symbolic violence that came to be known as Leninfall [or ‘Leninopad’ by Ukrainians].
 Seeking to erase all traces of the Ukraine’s Soviet past, the government launched an official decommunisation process, outlawing communist monuments.
 Prior to these events around 5500 statues of Lenin stood in former Soviet state; today, not one remains.